GeoscienceAustralia/GA-SaMMT/docs/source/classify_bathymetric_low_features.rst

 ---------------------------------

-This tool classifies each bathymetric low feature into one of these 8 feature types:
+This tool classifies each bathymetric low feature into one of these 8 morphology feature types:

 .. hlist::
    :columns: 2